-Children learn at different rates, in different ways and at different times.
-Their development is not always easy or straightforward.
-For some children and families, learning and development involves considerable struggle and requires much perseverance (VEYLDF, p.
-17).
+"The rate of children's individual progress is not always the same, nor is progress always easy or straightforward.
+For some children and families, maintaining and improving learning and development involves considerable struggle and much perseverance."
+(VEYLDF, p.17)

-- ▶ Can you identify examples of how some children face considerable struggles as learners and examples of how they persevere as learners? - ▶ What strategies do you use to support these children to experience success as learners? - ▶ What strategies do you use to encourage families to help their children to experience success as learners? - ▶ Are your contributions different depending on the children their ages, interests and abilities?
+- Can you identify examples of how some children face considerable struggles as learners and examples of how they persevere as learners? - What strategies do you use to support these children to experience success as learners? - What strategies do you use to encourage families to help their children to experience success as learners? - Are your contributions different depending on the children their ages, interests and abilities?
 If so, why is this?